 - Chocolate Pecan Pie

 - Bourbon Pecan Pie

 - Brown Butter Pecan Pie

 - Maple Pecan Pie

 Should I use homemade or pre-made pie crust?

 Either!
-In the recipe I call for a “deep dish pie crust” which are avaliable pre-made most frozen food departments at the grocery store but alternatively, if you want to make your own crust, you will need a deep dish pie dish.
+In the recipe I call for a “deep dish pie crust” which are available pre-made most frozen food departments at the grocery store but alternatively, if you want to make your own crust, you will need a deep dish pie dish.
 This extra depth helps fit in the filling.
 For a homemade crust, try out my butter pie crust recipe by clicking HERE.

 What can I top a pecan pie with?